Cody-Learner/aurch/README.md

 **UPDATE For  April 7, 2024** <br>
 Made changes to accommodate implementation of 'set -euo pipefail'<br>
 Although I don't personally judge the quality of bash scripts based on the controversial use of 'set -euo pipefail, <br>
-I've none the less been curious about what changes would be required to implement it. <br>
+I've been curious none the less, about what changes would be required to implement it. <br>
 Directly from my notes: <br>
     'set -u' Will not allow printing vars to file, lines 48-58.
 Appending '-' to all vars fixed issue.
     'set -u' Will not allow using positional parameters.
 Appending '-' to all positional parameters fixed issue.
     'set -u' Exits on: "/path/to/script/ line 147: $2: unbound variable"